moveit/moveit2_tutorials/doc/tutorials/controller_teleoperation/controller_teleoperation.rst

 Explanation
 -----------

-This section explains the launch file and the node that translates controller inputs to motion commands.
+This section explains the launch file and the node that translates gamepad inputs to motion commands.

 Launch File
 ^^^^^^^^^^^